Most Famous Tennis Logos

 Logo US Open

-The American Grand Slam tournament is held in the largest US city, New York, attracting record-breaking attendance.
+The American Grand Slam tournament is held in New York, the largest city in the US, attracting record-breaking attendance.
 The championship determines leaders in the world rankings.
-The tournament’s logo features a stylized yellow ball with white stripes and the inscription “US Open” in dark blue, capturing the dynamic and ambitious atmosphere characteristic of the event.
-Matches are played on fast, hard courts, favoring aggressive and powerful serves.
-The tournament concludes the Grand Slam series, acting as the year’s final milestone, where tennis stars’ destinies are decided.
+The tournament’s logo features a stylized yellow ball with white stripes and the inscription “US Open” in dark blue, capturing the event’s dynamic, ambitious atmosphere.
+Matches are played on fast, hard courts that favor aggressive, powerful serves.
+The tournament concludes the Grand Slam series, serving as the year’s final milestone in which the destinies of tennis stars are decided.

 K-Swiss